Respond to the request to change your child's name

 Yes, you can file by mail.
 But it must get there by the deadline.
 Mail your original and the copy to the clerk.
 You need to include a self-addressed stamped envelope so the clerk can mail your copy back to you.
 If you do not include a self-addressed stamped envelope you will have to go to the courthouse to pick up your copy.

-Some courts allow online filing.
-You can find out if your court has online filing by visiting your court’s website.
+Some courts allow online filing (called e-filing).
+You can find out if your court has online filing on your court's website (link opens in a new tab).

 Name change for child